Unlucky Mummy: Unlucky myths

-The 'Unlucky Mummy' has also been linked to the death of the British writer and journalist, Bertram Fletcher Robinson.
-Robinson conducted research into the history of that artefact whilst working as a journalist for the Daily Express newspaper during 1904.
-He became convinced that the 'Unlucky Mummy' had malevolent powers and died just three years later aged 36 years.
+The Unlucky Mummy has also been linked to the death of the British writer and journalist, Bertram Fletcher Robinson.
+Robinson conducted research into the history of that artefact while working as a journalist for the Daily Express newspaper during 1904.
+He became convinced that the object had malevolent powers and died three years later, aged 36.

+On 3 April 1923, just six weeks after Howard Carter unsealed the burial chamber in the tomb of Tutankhamun, Sir Arthur Conan Doyle arrived in New York to begin a four-month lecture tour on Spiritualism.
+Two days later he was asked by a reporter whether he connected the breaking news of Lord Carnarvon’s death with the curse of the pharaohs.
+Doyle responded to this question by drawing parallels between the deaths of Robinson and Carnarvon, and his comments were reported in an article, which appeared in the Daily Express newspaper on 7 April 1923, as follows: